BirdLifeInternational/track2kba/cran-comments.md

 # Patch change
-This is a patch to deal with CRAN ERRORs/NOTEs.
+This is a patch to deal with CRAN ERRORs/NOTEs related to R devel.
 In this version I have:

 * Fixed errors in tests related to changes to the lubridate package